A call to arms: making the case for more reusable libraries: Introduction

 Another important issue to consider is software stack support on supercomputers.
 As the lifetime of supercomputers is several years, compiler support for new programming paradigms is often not straightforwardly available on older installations.
 Likewise, support for new languages like Rust or Julia is often limited on older systems and may require the installation of a large software stack, which tends to be unappealing to systems administrators, and demands expertise from the end user.

 While the software management challenge has been recently addressed via the introduction of cross-platform package managers such as conda,\citep{Anaconda__} a recurring issue with such third-party packages is that the end user has no guarantee that the binaries installed by the package manager are optimal for the used platform.
-It is therefore highly appealing for the end user to be able to compile the software from source code.
+Although slightly suboptimal binaries are not a huge issue in amateur use as discussed by \citet{Lehtola2022_WIRCMS_1610}, much more consideration is often necessary in high-performance environments.
+When a program is going to be run for millions of CPU hours, it becomes really desirable to employ optimal binaries, which typically means that the end user has to be able to compile the software from source code.

-An alternative strategy that is often used in scientific software development is to conciously hold back to older standards (such as C++11 instead of the newest C++20 standard, or Fortran 2003 instead of the newest Fortran 2018 standard) that are natively supported by the system compilers on various companies and universities' computer clusters and supercomputers, as this can significantly ease the human-side considerations of software maintenance: such software is easy to compile on any currently system that is currently running.
-The choice of the language standard can therefore always be seen as a compromise between the access to the power and features of newer standards \emph{vs}. the arising requirements for recent compilers and libraries that may severely limit the attractiveness of a package.
+A strategy often used in scientific software development is to conciously hold back to older standards (such as C++11 instead of the newest C++20 standard, or Fortran 2003 instead of the newest Fortran 2018 standard) that are natively supported by the system compilers on various companies and universities' computer clusters and supercomputers, as this can significantly ease the human-side considerations of software maintenance: such software is easy to compile on any currently system that is currently running.
+The choice of the language standard can therefore always be seen as a compromise between the access to the power and features of newer standards \emph{vs}. the arising requirements for recent compilers and libraries that may severely limit the attractiveness of a package for codes targetting legacy installations.

 Assuming that a language standard such as C++11 or Fortran 2003 has been chosen, what does typical scientific code development look like?
 This is illustrated in \ref{fig:Illustration-of-a}, and will be discussed in detail in the next section.